 Free time to wander the streets of historical centre or enjoy the beach.

-Evening is free to enjoy the beach, hotel amenities, and the lively streets of Trinidad.
+Evening is free to enjoy the beach and the lively streets of Trinidad.
 How about live Cuban popular music on

 steps of Casa de la Música